breenbo/gator/Readme.md

-# Blog aggregator from boot.dev project:
+# gator - Blog aggregator from boot.dev project:

 GOAL: interact with a postgres db from go.